 While I’m pleased with how the book has turned out, I understand there are stories and conflicts and countries that were excluded.
 This is something I definitely lost sleep over, even though in some ways it was out of my control.

 EYE: Did you always want a journalism career from a young age?

 ZAHRA: Yes!
-I grew up in the United Kingdom, where I was born, to Lebanese parents who had left the country during a drawn out and devastating civil war.
+I grew up in the United Kingdom, where I was born to Lebanese parents who had left the country during a drawn-out and devastating civil war.
 My parents constantly watched the news to follow up on what was unraveling in their — our — home country.

 Landlines were frequently down, so they weren’t able to regularly speak to their families to stay abreast of the dire situation.
-And so I grew up thinking of journalists as heroes, portals into another world who had the power to disseminate otherwise inaccessible information and who could shed light on faraway lands and complicated conflicts.
+So I grew up thinking of journalists as heroes, portals into another world who had the power to disseminate otherwise inaccessible information and who could shed light on faraway lands and complicated conflicts.

-I was fascinated by information gathering and dissemination and the idea that the pursuit of truth and its reflection could be a profession.
+I was fascinated by information-gathering and dissemination and the idea that the pursuit of truth and its reflection could be a profession.
 My obsession with journalism and the Arab world persisted over the years, and I would say it culminated in this book.